 But within a few generations a new heresy arose – the Macedonians began teaching that the Holy Spirit was not God.
 The Second Ecumenical Council, at Constantinople in 381, added what is now the rest of the Creed as we know it.
 Following Nicea’s lead, they used language from St John’s Gospel, where Christ says, “When the Helper comes, whom I shall send to you from the Father, the Spirit of truth who proceeds from the Father, he will testify of me” (Jn 15:26).

-That verse, incidentally, describes the Holy Spirit as being sent into the world, in time and history by Christ — but as to eternity, Christ says, he “proceeds from the Father.”
+That verse, incidentally, describes the Holy Spirit as being sent into the world, in time and history by Christ — but as to eternity, Christ says, the Spirit “proceeds from the Father.”
 The Fathers at Constantinople did not distinguish how the Holy Spirit’s proceeding from the Father differs from the Son’s begottenness from the Father; they could not have known that centuries later someone would change their Creed, so they didn’t see a need to add detail.